Skip to main content

 What teams build with AgentBundle.

-Real patterns where one agent gets authored by a head-of-function and used by every team across the org.
+Real patterns where one person on the team builds an agent and the whole org uses it.
 The marketing lead writes a brand voice agent; engineers, sales, and support all run outbound through it.
 The customer-success lead writes a triage agent; engineering bug-triage, product, and marketing all consume the same classification.

 What these examples have in common

-Every story below follows the same four steps.
+Every story below follows the same three steps.
 The agents differ; the shape doesn’t.

-2. Canonical docs go in.
-The same docs that today live in a Notion page nobody reads — the brand guide, the qualification rubric, the handbook, the classification taxonomy.
+2. The documents that already guide the work go in.
+The brand guide, the qualification rubric, the handbook, the classification taxonomy — the same docs that today live in a Notion page nobody reads.
 The agent references them through MCP connections, so it stays current as the docs change.

 Copied to clipboard